-7.5.6 The Commission has followed the same approach as in previous Orders and therefore considered the funding of capital expenditure in the ratio of 70:30.
-Considering this approach, 70% of the capital expenditure undertaken in any

-- 7.5.7 The Commission in deficiency note also asked the Petitioner to submit the details of the GFA addition on account of Consumer Contribution, Grants and subsidies for FY 2011-12.
-In reply to the Commission's query the Petitioner submitted the details of GFA addition on account of Consumer Contribution, Grants and subsidies. - 7.5.8 The Consumer contributions, capital grants and subsidies as submitted by the Petitioner and as allowed by the Commission are shown in the Table below:
+- 7.5.6 The Commission has followed the same approach as in previous Orders and therefore considered the funding of capital expenditure in the ratio of 70:30.
+Considering this approach, 70% of the capital expenditure undertaken in any year has been considered to be financed through loan and balance 30% has been considered to be financed through equity contributions. - 7.5.7 The Commission in deficiency note also asked the Petitioner to submit the details of the GFA addition on account of Consumer Contribution, Grants and subsidies for FY 2011-12.
+In reply to the Commission's query the Petitioner submitted the details of GFA addition on account of Consumer Contribution, Grants and subsidies. - 7.5.8 The Consumer contributions, capital grants and subsidies as submitted by the Petitioner and as allowed by the Commission is shown in the Table below: